Words in italic type have been added for clarity. They are not found in the original Hebrew or Aramaic.

 This is Pharaoh and all his multitude,’ says the Lord God.”

-One thought remains, with so much pointing to Lebanon and the Garden of Eden, the question is: did the Garden of Eden originally include Lebanon?
+One thought remains, with so much pointing to Lebanon being in the Garden of Eden, the question is: did the Garden of Eden originally include Lebanon?
 If so, it would make sense that the Garden of Eden included not only Lebanon but Jerusalem when so much scripture calls Jerusalem God’s holy city.
-It is possible the Garden of Eden was the promised land God gave to Abraham describing the following borders:
+It is possible the Garden of Eden was the promised land God gave to Abraham.

 Furthermore; the book of Ezekiel appears to reveal the location of the Garden of Eden: Speaking of Lucifer ha Satan: